Retroperitoneal Fibrosis Overview

 Contact your provider if you have lower abdomen or flank pain and less output of urine.

-Try to avoid long-term use of medicines that contain methysergide.
-This drug has been shown to cause retroperitoneal fibrosis.
-Methysergide is sometimes used to treat migraine headaches.
+Try to avoid long-term use of medicines that contain methysergide, ergot alkaloids, or dopamine agonists.
+These medicines have been shown to rarely cause retroperitoneal fibrosis.

 Summary: Retroperitoneal fibrosis refers to a group of diseases characterized by hyperplasia of the fibrosclerotic tissues in the retroperitoneal space, which can compress the surrounding ureters and inferior vena cava and cause serious complications such as aortic aneurysm, renal failure, and even death.
 The lesion is diffuse and difficult to resect. corticosteroid is the first-line medication, but the re...